Games Evaluated: 2019 Vs: Mars Hill, Tusculum 2018 Vs: North Greensville

 Dugger is a freakish athlete who is clearly a man among boys.
 At Lenoir Rhyne, he was a defensive specialist and just roams all over the field.
 He has the speed, size, and athleticism to be a quality producer at the next level.
 Has great instincts that seem to always place him close to the action.

 Dugger is extremely dominant but the weakness of his film lies upon his competition.
-Dugger is clearly larger, faster, and smarter than everyone else on the field but its hard to see exactly how he would look against NFL/FBS competition.
-It will be key to see what Dugger does in the Senior Bowl with greater level of competition.
+Dugger is clearly larger, faster, and smarter than everyone else on the field but it's hard to see exactly how he would look against NFL/FBS competition.
+He put on a show at the Senior Bowl against a better level of competition, which put to bed some concerns about how his skillset transfers.
 His technique can get a little sloppy at times and it'll lead to him relying on his athleticism and not what he was taught.
 He might have a little bit of a learning curve at the next level where he will need to rely on his technique more than his athletic ability.

 Dugger is a unique athlete who can play a defensive specialist role in a defense that's willing to try and fit him into one.
-He is built like a LB but has speed and quickness to play Safety which might end up putting him in place to go to a team who runs a lot of cover 3.
-He is best fit to play a Cover 3 SS look where he can sit around the box and make plays both in the pass game and in the run.
-He could also could play as a subpackage LB/hybrid but I do think that would limit him.
-Dugger will end up in the discussion for top 3 SAF and could go anywhere from late 1st to late 2nd.
+He is built like an LB but has speed and quickness to play Safety which might end up putting him in place to go to a team that runs a lot of cover 3.
+He is best fit to play a Cover 3 SS look where he can sit around the box and make plays both in the passing game and in the run.
+He could also play as a subpackage LB/hybrid but I do think that would limit him.
+Dugger will end up in the discussion for the top 3 safeties in the class and could go anywhere from late 1st to late 2nd.